Frequently Asked Questions

 The Section of State classification breaks Urban Centres and Localities into differently sized urban areas.
 The Major Urban category defines urban areas with a Census usual residence population of 100,000 people or more.
 Census data is available for these areas.

-Remoteness Areas include a category of Major Cities which provides an objective definition that is not restricted to Capital Cities.
+Remoteness Areas include a class of Major Cities which provides an objective definition that is not restricted to Capital Cities.
 A wide range of Census and Survey data is available on Remoteness Areas.

 Does the ABS define towns?

 The ABS does not explicitly define towns.
 However, we do define urban areas and localities with populations over 200 persons in the Urban Centres and Localities (UCLs).
 There are many small towns with populations of less than 200 people that are not included as UCLs.
 These small towns and other urban areas are represented by State Government Gazetted Localities.
-The ABS provides Census data on these localities through the State Suburbs (SSCs) which are part of the Australian Statistical Geography Standard (ASGS) Volume 3: Non ABS Structures.
+The ABS provides Census data on these localities through the Suburbs and Localities (SALs) which are part of the Australian Statistical Geography Standard (ASGS) Edition 3 - Non ABS Structures.

 Where do I find Geographical Correspondences (Concordances)?